An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Luminosity, Color, and Star Count Evaluations

 \subsection{The WFC3 Galactic Bulge Treasury Program}

 The WFC3 Galactic Bulge Treasury Program \citep{Brown2009, Brown2010} imaged four fields throughout the Galactic bulge with the Hubble Space Telescope's Wide Field Camera 3 (WFC3) in 5 optical and near-infrared filters: F390W (Washington C), F555W (V), F814W (I), F110W (J), and F160W (H).
-The observations were performed in four fields across the Galactic bulge region, probing the Galactic bulge and disk populations at varying levels.

-Figure \ref{fig:treasury_comparison} shows SP-H25 catalogs for these four fields compared to the luminosity functions (LFs) from the v2.0 photometry catalogs\footnote{\url{https://archive.stsci.edu/prepds/wfc3bulge/}}.
-We used the provided v2.0 artificial star catalogs to estimate completeness per magnitude bin for each field and filter.
-We sampled the artificial star catalog such that the output magnitude distribution matched the distribution of the observed star catalog magnitudes, then estimated completeness as the ratio of input stars to output stars per bin.
-The figure shows these corrected star counts with Poisson uncertainties.
+The observations were performed in four fields across the Galactic bulge region, probing the bulge and disk populations at varying levels.
+To compute observed luminosity functions (LFs), we fetched the v2.0 photometry catalogs\footnote{\url{https://archive.stsci.edu/prepds/wfc3bulge/}} and used the supplementary artificial star catalogs to estimate completeness per magnitude bin for each field and filter.
+We sampled the artificial star catalog such that the output magnitude distribution matched the distribution of the observed star catalog magnitudes, then estimated completeness as the ratio of input to output artificial stars per bin.
+We assume Poisson uncertainties.

-These LFs show good agreement along each sightline both in total stellar counts and in key features like the red clump position.
+In Figure \ref{fig:treasury_comparison}, we show SP-H25 output catalogs in comparison to these corrected observed LFs.
+The LFs show good agreement along each sightline both in total stellar counts and in key features like the red clump position.
 The predicted stars per magnitude bin is within $20$\% of the observed value for most bins, filters, and fields.
 The functions deviate the most at the very bright and very dim ends.
 The bright end is subject to saturation on the observational side and small number statistics from both simulation and observation.
-The dim side disagreement may reflect inaccuracies in the low mass IMF and/or binarity.
+The dim side disagreement may reflect inaccuracies in the low mass IMF and/or our model's lack of binarity.
 Deviations in the red clump position (the shelf between $\sim$17-20 mag.) of some V-band LFs likely indicate shortcomings in the extinction model, due to finite spatial resolution and/or the unphysical line-of-sight scaling scheme.

 \citet{Terry2020} re-analyzed select WFC3 Bulge Treasury program data in the context of the RGBTDS, focusing on the Stanek Window, the field closest to the RGBTDS fields.
 They concluded that the Besan{\c c}on v1612 \citep{Robin2003,Robin2012b} and Galaxia v0.7.2 \citep{Sharma2011} Galactic models underpredict bulge star counts by $\sim33-75$\% in I- and H- band, while GalMod \citep{Pasetto2016,Pasetto2018,Pasetto2019} overpredicted star counts but only slightly ($\sim5-10$\%) in H-band. \citet{Kondo2023} compared their {\tt genstars} model H-band star counts to these as well and found good agreement until $H>19.5$, where their model under-predicts dim star counts.